Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Preliminaries

-where $v_1 = (A - \sigma I)^{-1}B$.
+where

-Let $V_m = [\boldsymbol{v}_1, \ldots, \boldsymbol{v}_q] \in \mathbb{R}^{n\times (qxm)}$ be the orthonormal basis of this subspace.
+Let $V_q = [\boldsymbol{v}_1, \ldots, \boldsymbol{v}_q] \in \mathbb{R}^{n\times q}$ be the orthonormal basis of this subspace.
 The rational Arnoldi decomposition is given by:

-where $H_m \in \mathbb{R}^{q\times q}$ is an upper Hessenberg matrix and $e_q^{\top} = [0,\,\ldots,\,0,\,1]$.
+where $H_q \in \mathbb{R}^{q\times q}$ is an upper Hessenberg matrix and $e_q^{\top} = [0,\,\ldots,\,0,\,1]$.

-By shifting the system matrix with $(A - \sigma I)$, the resulting basis better aligns with the spectral region (related eigenvalues) corresponding to the time window or frequency range of interest (e.g., around the nucleation time in EM-stress evolution).
-The rational Krylov process thus enables accurate approximation computing or reduced-order models with significantly smaller dimensions, as the choice of $\sigma$ allows the projection space to focus on the most {\it relevant} poles of the system.
-The final reduced matrices are obtained by congruence transformation: $A_h = V_q^{T} A V_q$ and $B_h = V_q^{T} B$ where $V_q$ contains the orthonormal basis vectors generated by the rational Arnoldi process.
+By shifting the system matrix with $(s_0 C-A)$, the resulting basis better aligns with the spectral region corresponding to the time window or frequency range of interest, such as the nucleation time in EM stress evolution.
+The rational Krylov process therefore enables accurate reduced-order models with significantly smaller dimensions, because the choice of $s_0$ focuses the projection space on the most relevant poles of the system.
+The final reduced matrices are obtained by congruence transformation:

 This framework generalizes the standard Krylov approach and serves as the foundation for our proposed extended rational Krylov reduction method for fast EM analysis.